-A popup will appear asking you if you’re sure you’d like to delete the displayed component in the top table from the selected products in the bottom table.
+After that, a popup will appear, asking you if you’re sure you’d like to delete the displayed component in the top table from the selected products in the bottom table.
 If you select ‘Yes’, those rows will be removed from the bottom table, and that component will no longer exist within that product's Bill of Materials.

-navigating to testing requirements and reports for components
+navigating to bom testing

 adding a testing requirement